Stainless Steel Finish Designations

 There are eight basic stainless steel mill finishes used in the industry by product designers and architects.
 Mill finish Nos.
 3,4,6,7 and 8 are produced mechanically using some type of abrasive media and buffing wheels.
 Finish Nos.
 3 and 4 have proven to be the most popular among fabricators of dairy, kitchen, cafeteria, chemical equipment, and architectural and decorative structures.
 The simplest way to produce these blended finishes is with string wheels coated with greaseless abrasive compositions containing 80, 120, or 180 grit abrasive, operating at relatively low speeds.
 Narrow, flat or curved areas can easily be blended with a portable power tool and a string wheel up to 8 inches in face width.
 Medium or very wide areas are finished with a string wheel log held with two hands or by two operators.

-Such a polishing log is made of string wheel sections on a desired width shaft of a sufficiently powered portable tool.
-The greaseless compound is applied to the rotating string wheel log and allowed to dry a few minutes.
+Such a polishing log is made of string wheel sections on the desired width shaft of a sufficiently powered portable tool.
+The greaseless compound is applied to the rotating string wheel log and allowed to dry for a few minutes.
 String wheel blending is then quickly accomplished in the direction of the lines of the original mill finish.

 Mill finishes Nos.
 6, 7, and 8 are most generally used on consumer products, although on some architectural sections they are produced for contrasting patterns.